harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Leaderboard_Ranking

-T3 will maintain four different leaderboards 1) one based on recall 2) one based on throughput 3) one based on power consumption and 4) one based on cost.
+T3 will maintain four different leaderboards 1) one based on recall/average precision 2) one based on throughput 3) one based on power consumption and 4) one based on cost.
 The details of the ranking metrics are described here.

-#### Baseline_Thresholds
+#### Baseline_Performance

-Thresholds of performance have been put in place for this competition, based on both queries per second (qps) and recall measured as recall@10.
-For the recall leaderboard, we will rank participants by recall@10 at 2K qps.
+A performance baseline has been established for this competition, based on both queries per second (qps) and recall/average precision (recall measured as recall@10.)
+For the recall leaderboard, we will rank participants by recall@10/average precision at 2K qps.

 The table below shows the baseline recall@10 for all the (knn search type) datasets near 2K qps.

 |   dataset    |    qps   | recall@10 |
 | ------------ | -------- | --------- |